The 28th GST council meeting, the first meeting as GST enters its second year, was held under the Chairmanship of Shri Piyush Goyal.

 The press release on GST returns simplification is available here.

-The new returns and process will definitely need better collaboration within the supply chain so that each of the party can do timely compliance and ITC claim.
-Taxpayers should look for solutions which enables them to manage GST compliance in simple, effective and collaborative manner.
+The new returns and process will definitely need better collaboration within the supply chain so that each of party can do timely compliance and ITC claim.
+Taxpayers should look for solutions which enable them to manage GST compliance in a simple, effective, and collaborative manner.